icfpc-dniwe/icfpc2019/README.txt

 * Feedback

-+ The task was fun and allowed for many different approaches.
++ The task was nice and allowed for many different approaches.
 We had great fun;
-+ UI-based checker without any automation capabilities isn't cool; We had a workaround but a proper batch testing tool would have been much better;
++ UI-based checker without any automation capabilities isn't cool.
+We had a workaround but a proper batch testing tool would have been much better;
 * Better logging in checker and visualizer would have been much appreciated.
-It was difficult to determine exact step at which error occured and what exactly was violated.
+It was difficult to determine exact step at which error occured and what exactly was violated;
 + Lambda-chain is somewhat against the spirit of ICFPC as we know it - a contest to the very end.
-Because the mining process starts early teams with good solutions get only better and slow teams (like us :D) get worse.
+Because the mining process starts early teams with good solvers get only better and slow teams (like us :D) get worse.
 Just like in a capitalistic world!